Fogey’s Place © All right reserved.

 The article is in PDF format, so it can be downloaded and printed for reference.

-I would urge the beginner to familiarise themselves with the camera operations, either from here or their user manual, to progress further.
+I would urge the beginner to familiarise themselves with the camera operations, either from here or their user manual, to progress further, then continue below.

 Once that is set, then the two other elements can be used to get a good exposure.
 Let’s assume you want the minimum of noise in your image, so you set the ISO to ISO 200.
 All that remains is to set the aperture wide enough to get a good exposure.